zanooybg23/discord_gpt3/README.md

 ## Requirements

 This bot uses the gpt4free package to generate text using GPT-3.
-The gpt4free package is included in the bot.exe file, so you don't need to install it separately.
+The gpt4free package is included in the gpt3.exe file, so you don't need to install it separately.

 ## Contributing